Basecamp banned social and political conversations at work. Here’s what it should have done

 “There’s no pleasing everyone,” Fried wrote, explaining the move.
 “There are too many unique perspectives, experiences, and individuals.”
 (His emphasis, not mine.)

 Ah, those pesky individuals.
-Of course, he’s referring to the human beings who work for him—the ones who have built Basecamp into a company valued at $100 billion and made Fried and Hansson into very rich men (a privileged demographic that, not coincidentally, also includes Coinbase CEO Brian Armstrong).
+Of course, he’s referring to the human beings who work for him—the ones who have built Basecamp into a successful company and made Fried and Hansson into very rich men (a privileged demographic that, not coincidentally, also includes Coinbase CEO Brian Armstrong).

 There’s a lot to find distasteful about both companies’ decision to disown any responsibility for their own companies’ externalities, or the impact on their own employees of so-called “political” issues such as systemic racism, climate change, and voter suppression.
 This alone should be disqualifying for a leadership position in the year 2021 (and a growing number of business leaders seem to agree).